Institutional Ethnography Division

 DOROTHY E. SMITH AWARD FOR SCHOLAR-ACTIVISM

-The Institutional Ethnography Division is pleased to solicit nominations for the 2020 Dorothy E. Smith Award for Scholar-Activism.
-This award recognizes the activities of an individual or group who has made substantial contributions to institutional ethnographic scholar-activism in either a single project or some longer trajectory of work.
+The Institutional Ethnography Division is pleased to solicit nominations for the 2022 Dorothy E. Smith Award for Scholar-Activism.
+This award recognizes the activities of an individual or group who has made substantial contributions to institutional ethnographic scholar activism in either a single project or some longer trajectory of work.
 The contributions may involve IE research conducted and used for activist ends, or it may involve activist efforts that have drawn upon or contributed to IE scholarship.
-The award committee invites members of the Division to send a one-page statement of the nominee to Frank Ridzi at email@example.com, Naomi Nichols at firstname.lastname@example.org and Jayne Malenfant email@example.com by March 31, 2020.
+The award committee invites members of the Division to send a one-page statement of the nominee to committee chairs, Suzanne Vaughan (firstname.lastname@example.org), Frank Ridzi (email@example.com), and Frank Wang (firstname.lastname@example.org) by March 31, 2022.